Sources of law

 Sources of law are the origins of laws, the binding rules that enable any state to govern its territory.
+The terminology was already used in Rome by Cicero as a metaphor referring to the "fountain" ("fons" in Latin) of law.
+Technically, anything that can create, change, or cancel any right or law is considered a source of law.

 The term "source of law" may sometimes refer to the sovereign or to the seat of power from which the law derives its validity.

+Legal theory usually classifies them into formal and material sources, although this classification is not always used consistently.
+Normally, formal sources are connected with what creates the law: statutes, case law, contracts, and so on.
+In contrast, material sources refer to the places where formal law can be found, such as the official bulletin or gazette where the legislator publishes the country's laws, newspapers, and public deeds.
+Following the Aristotelian notion of the four causes (material, formal, efficient, and final causes), Riofrio also develops additional potential sources of law.
+For instance, efficient sources of law would include actions of nature or "of God" that change the law, actions of the intellect that produce legal culture, and actions of the will that approve laws and agreements.
+On the other hand, several final sources of law exist, such as the purposes of law, the intentions of the parties in a legal transaction, the goals of each policy, and the ends of the constitution.

 Jurisprudence

 The perceived authenticity of a source of law may rely on a choice of jurisprudence analysis.
 Tyrants such as Kim Jong-un may wield De facto power, but critics would say he does not exercise power from a de jure (or legitimate) source.
 After WWII it was not a valid defence at Nuremberg to say "I was only obeying orders", and the victors hanged Nazis for breaching "universal and eternal standards of right and wrong".

 Over decades and centuries, principles of law have been derived from customs.
 The divine right of kings, natural and legal rights, human rights, civil rights, and common law are early unwritten sources of law.
-Canon law and other forms of religious law form the basis for law derived from religious practices and doctrines or from sacred texts; this source of law is important where there is a state religion.
 Historical or judicial precedent and case law can modify or even create a source of law.
 Legislation, rules, and regulations form the tangible source of laws which are codified and enforceable.